Four ways Walmart uses analytics

 Thorpe leads a team of analysts responsible for using that data to understand customers holistically based on self-reported and behavioral data and leveraging big data from social media and click streams.

-Yesterday, Thorpe shared the stage at Analytics 2012 with Elpida Ormanidou, Senior Director of HR Business Analytics and Budgeting.
-With true camaraderie and respect, the pair discussed the analytical culture at Walmart and shared how their two teams work together to improve employee IQ and customer EQ (Emotional Intelligence Quotient).
+Thorpe and Elpida Ormanidou, Senior Director of HR Business Analytics and Budgeting, discussed the analytical culture at Walmart and how their two teams work together to improve employee IQ and customer EQ (Emotional Intelligence Quotient).

 “Elpida does a lot of work in understanding her associates, the same way a lot of us do with our customers,” explained Thorpe.
 In fact, with 1.2 million associates, Walmart’s employee numbers are larger than most company’s customer numbers.